 Taking a bus to Uxmal from Merida isn’t straightforward, so you’re likely going to need to know how to pronounce this Mayan word when asking for help.

-This two syllable word is pronounced as follows: OOS-mahl
+The two-syllable word “Uxmal” is pronounced as follows: OOS-mahl

 Are you still unsure how to pronounce Uxmal?
-This Vimeo video will help you out.
+This Vimeo video can help.

 A Quick Background